Economically High-Order Unstructured-Grid Methods: Clarification and Efficient FSR Schemes: Results

 Figure \ref{fig:twod_euler_steady_tria_irrg} shows results for irregular triangular grids, generated from the right triangular grids with random diagonal swapping and nodal perturbation.
 As can be seen in Figure \ref{fig:two_euler_steady_tria_irrg_grid}, the number of neighbors of each node is random and the grid is irregularly spaced.
-As expected, all the schemes reduce to second-order as shown in Figure \ref{fig:two_euler_steady_tria_irrg_error}; these economically high-order schemes are high-order only when a grid has regularity, for example, as shown in the previous cases.
-For irregular triangular (and tetrahedral) grids, only EB3 can achieve higher than second-order accuracy (i.e., third-order) among the economically high-order schemes.
+As expected, all the schemes reduce to second-order methods as shown in Figure \ref{fig:two_euler_steady_tria_irrg_error}; these economically high-order schemes are high-order accurate only when a grid has regularity, for example, as shown in the previous cases. { The results indicate that accuracy will be deteriorated on an irregular-grid region of a hybrid composed of a smooth grid and an irregular grid.
+Note that the economical high-order schemes are not designed for use in fully irregular unstructured grids, these results are presented here merely to demonstrate the deterioration to second-order accuracy.} For irregular triangular (and tetrahedral) grids, only EB3 can achieve higher than second-order accuracy (i.e., third-order accurate) among the economically high-order schemes.
 See Ref.\cite{nishikawa_liu_source_quadrature:jcp2017}.